Stylback/home-server/README.md

 On your first log-in you will be prompted to change the username and password.

-Now let's make a remotely accessible log-in page for our NGINX Proxy Manager.
+Now let's make a remotely accessible log-in page for our Nginx Proxy Manager.
 First you need to enable port forwarding on your router for port 80 and 443 by following the manual provided with your router, it usually involves visiting `[router-IP]` in your browser and logging in with admin credentials.

 When you've configured port-forwarding you can go to the Proxy Hosts tab and add a new Proxy Host with something like this:

 ```
+DETAILS
 Domain names:           nginx.domain.tld
 Scheme:                 http
-Forward Hostname / IP:  [local-ip]
+Forward Hostname / IP:  nginx
 Forward Port:           81
-Cache Assets:           No
+Cache Assets:           Yes
 Block Common Expolits:  Yes
 Websocket Support:      No
-Access List:            Publicly Accessible
+Access List:            Pubicly Accessible

+SSL
+SSL Certificate:        Request a New SSL Certificate
+Force SSL:              Yes
+HSTS Enabled:           Yes
+HTTP/2 Support:         No
+HSTS Subdomains:        No
 ```

-Press save and visit `nginx.domain.tld`, you should be greeted with a log-in page.
+Save and visit `nginx.domain.tld`, you should be greeted with a log-in page.

-Now that we know that it works we will secure it with a SSL-certificate.
-Navigate to the `SSL Certificates` tab and add a new Let's Encrypt certificate with `Domain Names: nginx.domain.tld`.
-Test that the server is reachable by clicking on `Test Server Reachability`, agree to the privacy policy and save.

-Now go back to your Proxy Host for `nginx.domain.tld` and click `Edit`, go to to SSL and add your certificate from the drop-down list.
-For added security, enable __Force SSL__ and __HSTS__.
-Finally, visit `nginx.domain.tld` and check that everything is working as expected.

-For added security you can make an access list entry.
-Navigate to `Access Lists` and `Add Access List`, then configure access to fit your needs.
-For exposed services without a log-in page you might consider adding basic HTTP Authentication, which will prompt a visitor for credentials before even loading the page.
-For services that you only want to be accessible on your local network, consider adding you local network to the whitelist while denying all other connections.

-When you've made an access list entry, navigate to a proxy host and change access from `Publicly Accessible` to `[access list entry]`.

 ### Stream port for remote SSH

 First we need to decide on a port we will expose, look through the [list](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and add a port-forwarding rule for that port in your router.
-Next, go to NPM and navigate to `Streams`, add a new stream with the following settings:
+Next, go to Nginx Proxy Manager and navigate to `Streams`, add a new stream with the following settings:

 ```
 Incoming port:          [your new port]